 Even without a hug and a kiss, fever has benefits beyond its role in fighting infection.
 According to a prospective study published in 20071, and to many anecdotal reports, fever can improve cognitive function and behavior in individuals with autism.

-A preliminary survey of families enrolled in the Simons Simplex Collection indicates that as many as 25 percent of parents report some improvement when their children are febrile.
+A preliminary survey of families enrolled in the Simons Simplex Collection indicates that as much as 25 percent of parents report some improvement when their children are febrile.

-In the prospective survey, the first of its kind, Andrew Zimmerman and his group at the Kennedy Krieger Institute followed 30 probands between the ages of 2 and 18 years with fevers above 100.4 F, and a comparable group of children with autism matched for age, gender and language level who were afebrile over the same period of time.
+In the prospective survey, the first of its kind, Andrew Zimmerman and his group at the Kennedy Krieger Institute followed 30 children with autism between the ages of 2 and 18 years with fevers above 100.4 degrees Fahrenheit, and a comparable group of children with autism matched for age, gender and language level who were afebrile over the same period of time.
 Using the Aberrant Behavior Checklist, the researchers documented decreases in hyperactivity, irritability and stereotypy, as well as improved speech during the fever and for a short time thereafter.